 Ramon U. Agay is the Finance Manager of SMC Global Power since September 2, 2011 and was appointed Assistant Vice President on March 25, 2015.
 He is also the Finance Manager of the various subsidiaries of SMC Global Power, and the Treasurer of Daguma Agro, Bonanza Energy and Sultan Energy.
-He had previously held finance positions in San Miguel Corporation and its subsidiaries.
+He had previously held finance positions in SMC and its subsidiaries.

 Irene M. Cipriano is the Assistant Corporate Secretary of SMC Global Power since 2010.
-She is an Assistant Vice President and Associate General Counsel of San Miguel Corporation.
-She is also the Corporate Secretary of San Miguel Equity Investments Inc. (since 2011) and Assistant Corporate Secretary of Top Frontier Investment Holdings, Inc. (since 2013), and of various subsidiaries of SMC Global Power and San Miguel Corporation.
+She is an Assistant Vice President and Associate General Counsel of SMC.
+She is also the Assistant Corporate Secretary of Top Frontier Investment Holdings, Inc., and the Corporate Secretary and Assistant Corporate Secretary of various subsidiaries of SMC Global Power and San Miguel Corporation.
 Atty.
-Cipriano was formerly the Assistant Corporate Secretary of PAL Holdings, Inc. (2012-2014) and Philippine Airlines Inc. (2012-2014).
+Cipriano was formerly the Assistant Corporate Secretary of PAL Holdings, Inc. and Philippine Airlines Inc.